populse/mia_processes/docs/source/documentation/bricks/preprocess/afni/Automask.rst

 AFNI 3dClipLevel algorithm is used to find clipping level and after an erosion/dilation step, only the largest connected component of the supra-threshold voxels are kept.

-Be carreful this program by itself does NOT do 'skull-stripping'.
+Be careful this program by itself does NOT do 'skull-stripping'.

 --------------------------------------